 - My Account

-On this date in 1863, President Abraham Lincoln issued what was called an "eye-for-eye" order, warning the Confederacy that Union soldiers would shoot a rebel prisoner for every Black prisoner shot.
+On this date in 1863, President Abraham Lincoln issued an 'eye-for-eye' order, warning the Confederacy that Union soldiers would shoot a rebel prisoner for every black prisoner shot.
 It also would condemn a rebel prisoner to a life of hard labor for every Black prisoner sold into slavery.

 The order had a slight "restraining" influence on the Confederate government's voiced policy, but individual commanders and soldiers continued to murder captured black soldiers.

-Although this act appeared to be motivated by feelings of compassion toward the slaves, it was intended primarily as another way to intimidate the Confederacy.
+Although this act appeared to be motivated by compassion toward the slaves, it was intended primarily as another way to intimidate the Confederacy.